mgarbs/twitter-kol-alerts/README.md

 # Twitter Monitor

-A Python script to monitor Twitter accounts for new tweets in real-time.
+A Python script to monitor Twitter accounts for new tweets in real-time and send notifications to a TG channel.

 ## Setup